Distilling Privileged Multimodal Information for Expression Recognition using Optimal Transport: Introduction

 Recently, the learning using privileged information (LUPI) paradigm has been introduced for affective computing \cite{pkd-makantasis}.
 Privileged information in machine learning (ML) is the information available to the model only at training time but not at inference time \cite{lupi}.
 LUPI methods have been shown to increase performance for systems using only the prevalent modalities (available during train and inference).
 Traditionally utilizing teacher-student networks, the teacher network is an MER model trained with all the modalities, and this model is then used to distill the knowledge to an unimodal model that only inputs the prevalent modality \cite{pkd-makantasis,pkd-aslam}.
 One way to distill this information to the student is using the vanilla knowledge distillation (KD) method, which computes the Kullback–Leibler (KL) divergence between the softened logits in the teacher and student network.
 Other methods have proposed matching teacher and student representations in the feature space using Mean Squared Error (MSE) or cosine similarity.
 All of these methods use point-to-point matching to distill the knowledge, and are therefore, unable to capture the local structure formed in the teacher space. \textit{Local structure} refers to a more fine-grained knowledge representation, where the distance of each sample from all the other samples in the training batch is calculated.
 We argue that this structural information, formed in the teacher space through the interaction between the prevalent and privileged modality data, should be captured to mimic the performance in the student space.

 In this paper, a Privileged Knowledge Distillation with Optimal Transport (PKDOT) method is proposed that relies on a structural KD mechanism to effectively capture and distill the structural dark knowledge based on OT for the student (See Fig.~\ref{fig:top-pkdot}).
-Similarity matrix-based privileged KD computes the similarity over a training batch rather than flattening and computing a single cosine similarity score.
+Privileged KD based on a similarity matrix computes the similarity over a training batch rather than flattening and computing a single cosine similarity score.
 The cosine similarity matrix retains information about the pairwise relationships between all batch samples.
-An encoder-decoder based Transformation Network (T-Net), which is trained during the teacher training stage is used to hallucinate the privileged modality features.
+An encoder-decoder transformation network (T-Net) is trained during the teacher training stage, and is employed to hallucinate the privileged modality features.
 Entropy-regularized OT is then used to distill the structural dark knowledge.

-The main contributions of this work are as follows: (1) A PKDOT method is introduced that computes a cosine batch similarity matrix to distill knowledge to the student network using entropy-regularized OT on selected anchor points to introduce sparsity.
+The main contributions of this work are as follows.
+(1) A PKDOT method is introduced that computes a cosine batch similarity matrix to distill knowledge from teacher to student networks using entropy-regularized OT on selected anchor points to introduce sparsity.
 T-Net is also introduced that hallucinates the privileged modality at test time.
 (2) Extensive experiments were performed on two challenging MER problems -- pain estimation on the Biovid dataset and arousal-valance prediction on the Affwild2 dataset.
-Our extensive experiments with different combinations of teacher and student modalities and fusion architectures show that the proposed model can outperform the SOA-privileged KD methods and is modality and model-agnostic.
+Results with different combinations of teacher and student modalities and fusion architectures indicate that the proposed PKDOT method allows for outperforming SOTA-privileged KD methods, and is modality- and model-agnostic.